 How do I register for the LSAT?

-You can register for the LSAT through your LSAC online account .
-For the 2022-2023 testing year, the registration fee is $215.
-You can learn more about upcoming test dates and registration deadlines by visiting LSAT Dates, Deadlines, and Score Release Dates.
+You can learn more about upcoming test dates and registration deadlines by visiting Upcoming LSAT Dates.

-LSAC is committed to providing necessary testing accommodations to candidates with documented disabilities on the LSAT and LSAT Writing to best ensure that the test results accurately reflect the aptitude or achievement level of the candidate.
-You can submit a request for testing accommodations through your LSAC online account after you register for the test.
-Your request must be submitted by the Accommodation Request Deadline associated with your test date.
-Please note that test takers who were previously approved to receive accommodations for the LSAT, whether it was in-person or remotely proctored, will automatically receive the same or equivalent accommodations when they register for an upcoming LSAT.
+LSAC is committed to providing necessary testing accommodations for the LSAT and LSAT Argumentative Writing to candidates with documented disabilities.
+Your request must be submitted by the accommodation request deadline associated with your test date.
+Please note that test takers who were previously approved to receive accommodations for the LSAT will automatically receive the same or equivalent accommodations when they register for an upcoming LSAT.
 More information is available in the LSAC Policy on Accommodations for Test Takers with Disabilities.

-Will I be able to choose my testing time?
+Will I be able to choose my testing day and time?

-Yes, test takers can choose the time that works best for their schedules from the available options.
-Registrants will be notified of the date when sign-ups for specific test dates and times will open.
-Test takers who prefer to test at a certain time of day, or who need a specific start time due to other obligations, should sign up as early as possible, as slots are assigned on a first-come, first-served basis.
+Test takers who prefer to test at a certain time of day, or who need a specific start time due to other obligations, should schedule their test as early as possible, as slots are assigned on a first-come, first-served basis.

-Please note that scheduling will close at 11:59 p.m.
-ET, two days before testing begins.
-If you’re unable to schedule your test by this deadline, you can opt to request a test date change (fees may apply) through your LSAC account.
+If you’re unable to schedule your test by your administration's test-center scheduling deadline, you can opt to request a test date change (fees will apply) through your LSAC JD account.
 Otherwise, your test registration will be automatically withdrawn (without a refund).

-Yes, if your administration’s Test Date Change Deadline has not yet passed, you may change your test date through the LSAT Status page of your LSAC online account.
+Yes, if the test date change deadline has not yet passed for the administration to which you are registered, you may change your test date through the LSAT Status page of your LSAC JD account.
 Note that additional fees may apply.

 Please review the Test Date Change policy for more information.